wafflescloud/tp/docs/UserGuide.md

 ![help window](images/helpWindowExample.png){style="width:700px; height:auto;"}

 Clicking on the command format template will copy the command format to the command box in the main application window and close this window.
-For example, clicking on the command format template `help <command name>` will copy the corresponding command format to the command box as shown below.
+For example, clicking on the command format template `help [COMMAND]` will copy the corresponding command format to the command box as shown below.

 ![automatic copying](images/helpAutomaticInput.png){style="width:700px; height:auto;"} <br>